ptilleti/AI-Workspace/01-pdf-chatbot/README.md

 - When a user asks a question, we send the PDF text + question to the LLM
 - The LLM answers based on the provided context
 - Simpler than RAG, works great for smaller documents
+- **Note**: The chatbot automatically truncates PDFs larger than ~30,000 characters to fit within the model's context window

+### Technical Implementation
+- Context is included in the **user message** with clear delimiters (`---BEGIN DOCUMENT---`)
+- This ensures the LLM properly recognizes and uses the document content
+- Maximum response length: 2,000 tokens for detailed answers

 ### Why Python?
 - Rich ecosystem (langchain, openai, pypdf, etc.)